 Heading northeast from Jabiru, away from most of the other things in the park, you’ll read the East Alligator region.

 The highlight here is Ubirr, an incredible sunset spot from a sandstone outcrop – and probably the best collection of rock art in Kakadu.
 There’s a range of different art styles, with new ones often superimposed over older ones.
-The works tell the stories of the mythology, the laws, and the wildlife.
+The works tell the stories of mythology, the laws, and the wildlife.

 You can learn a lot from the details in the paintings.
 There’s one of a Tasmanian tiger, which became extinct on the mainland at least 2000 years ago.
 And there’s one of an early buffalo hunter, a white man from around the 1880s.
 You’ll get a lot out of the site with a guide.

 The eastern boundary of Kakadu is formed here by the East Alligator River, which is an attraction in itself.
-You can join the Guluyambi Cultural Cruise, run by local Aboriginal guides, for a 1h 45m cruise to see the landcapes, learn about the culture, and spot a few crocodiles!
+You can join the Guluyambi Cultural Cruise, run by local Aboriginal guides, for a 1h 45m cruise to see the landscapes, learn about the culture, and spot a few crocodiles!

 There are also three interesting walks you can do in the region, each of a slightly different length, so you can fit them in regardless of your plans.

 There’s the 1.5km Manngarre Rainforest walk, which leads you through some verdant monsoon rainforest.
 The 2.5km Bardedjilidji walk is a fascinating exploration of the layered sandstone here.
-And that connects to the 6.5km Badbong Wodjmeng Sandstone River walk, which has a variety of landscapes including the river, billabongs, and sandstone outliers.
+And that connects to the 6.5km Badbong Wodjmeng Sandstone Riverwalk, which has a variety of landscapes including the river, billabongs, and sandstone outliers.

 Burrungkuy (Nourlangie) region